George-Dawson/TerrariaOreBarCalculator/README.md

 This program is currently in its first alpha state, so they WILL be bugs, especially if you know Terraria well, some of the calculations may be wrong.

+# Who am I?

+Hi, my name is George, I am 14 years old and I aspire to become a programmer, mainly for games but also ease of use apps, like this one.
+If i don't become a programmer I would like to become an IT / computer science teacher, teaching kids about the amazing science involved in computing; that is what I find so fascinating about IT.

+I really hope you enjoy this small program, and, as always, my contact details are below.

+Thanks!

 # Where to contact me?

 Email: georgestephendawson@gmail.com or itznachoyt13@gmail.com (both work)